Asymmetric predictability in causal discovery: an information theoretic approach: Abstract

 \section{Abstract}

-Causal investigations in observational studies pose a great challenge in scientific research where randomized trials or intervention-based studies are not feasible.
-Leveraging Shannon’s seminal work on information theory, we develop a causal discovery framework of ``predictive asymmetry'' for bivariate $(X, Y)$.
-Predictive asymmetry is a central concept in information geometric causal inference; it enables assessment of whether $X$ is a stronger predictor of $Y$ or {\it vice-versa}.
-We propose a new metric called the Asymmetric Mutual Information ($AMI$) and establish its key statistical properties.
-The $AMI$ is not only able to detect complex non-linear association patterns in bivariate data, but also is able to detect and quantify predictive asymmetry.
-Our proposed methodology relies on scalable non-parametric density estimation using fast Fourier transformation.
-The resulting estimation method is manyfold faster than the classical bandwidth-based density estimation, while maintaining comparable mean integrated squared error rates.
-We investigate key asymptotic properties of the $AMI$ methodology; a new data-splitting technique is developed to make statistical inference on predictive asymmetry using the $AMI$.
-We illustrate the performance of the $AMI$ methodology through simulation studies as well as multiple real data examples.
+Causal investigations in observational studies pose a great challenge in research where randomized trials or intervention-based studies are not feasible.
+We develop an information geometric causal discovery and inference framework of "predictive asymmetry".
+For $(X, Y)$, predictive asymmetry enables assessment of whether $X$ is more likely to cause $Y$ or vice-versa.
+The asymmetry between cause and effect becomes particularly simple if $X$ and $Y$ are deterministically related.
+We propose a new metric called the Directed Mutual Information ($DMI$) and establish its key statistical properties. $DMI$ is not only able to detect complex non-linear association patterns in bivariate data, but also is able to detect and infer causal relations.
+Our proposed methodology relies on scalable non-parametric density estimation using Fourier transform.
+The resulting estimation method is manyfold faster than the classical bandwidth-based density estimation.
+We investigate key asymptotic properties of the $DMI$ methodology and a data-splitting technique is utilized to facilitate causal inference using the $DMI$.
+Through simulation studies and an application, we illustrate the performance of $DMI$.